 Our loyalty programs are an important tool to increase retention of existing customers and to enhance their loyalty to the Ulta brand.
 We currently operate two loyalty programs, ULTAmate Rewards and The Club at Ulta.
 Approximately 11 million active customers are enrolled in these loyalty programs, generating more than 50 percent of Ulta's sales.
 The Club at Ulta is a certificate program offering customers reward certificates for free beauty products based on their level of purchases.
 Customers earn reward certificates to redeem during specific promotional periods throughout the year.
 ULTAmate Rewards is a points-based program in which customers earn points based on their purchases.
 Points earned are valid for one year and may be redeemed on any product or select salon services.
-We expect to convert all loyalty programs members to the ULTAmate Rewards program of our customers' spend in the beauty category.
+We expect to convert all loyalty program members to the ULTAmate Rewards program over time.
+Both loyalty programs provide us with rich customer data which continue to fuel our direct marketing programs, with the long term goal of driving higher share of our customers' spend in the beauty category.
 During 2012 we implemented the first phase of a new Customer Relationship Management solution to enable more sophisticated mining of this customer data in our loyalty member database as well as greater personalization of our marketing.